 Don't-Miss Software Stories

-The Channels app lets you view over-the-air broadcasts and some cable programming on an Apple TV with the right third-party hardware.
+The Channels app lets you view over-the-air broadcasts and some cable programming in iOS with the right third-party hardware.